helabyte/articles/three_vital_questions_before_learning_new_skill.md

 As a developer I used to have mornings which I woke up with this horrifying thought that what on the earth new skill got trendy while I was asleep since last night!
 Let me tell you a mind blowing, one hundred percent scientific story!

->In ancient era, there was a strong belief that universe is on the horns of a gigantic cow and the cow itself is on the back of a more gigantic fish and the fish itself is in the water!
+>In the medival era, there was a strong [belief](https://en.wikipedia.org/wiki/Kujata) among muslims called *Kujata*, it suggests that universe is on the horns of a gigantic cow and the cow itself is on the back of a more gigantic fish and the fish itself is in the water!
 Therefore, reason of the earthquake is, times that the cow of our story gets tired and shake his neck! too intuitive, right!?

 <p align="center">